datbayev/scheduler-app/README.md

 ### Containers

 For velocity purposes it was decided to drop the containerization as there were python libraries version compatibility issues.

+### Further work

+There is a bit of room for further improvement:
+1) containerization
+2) ORM

+First one would ensure portability and easy installation, second one would enhance flexibility and easier code maintenance with database related business logic